nikomatsakis/pliss-2019/content/responsive-compilers.md

 ---

+# What to put in your AST

+- Including whitespace, comments is useful for refactoring
+- Rest of compiler doesn't care

+---

+# Incremental re-parsing

+- Compiler receives "diffs" to apply to previous inputs
+- Useful to be able to keep old AST trees around
+- If they contain absolute spans or information, they must be rebuilt

+---

+# Example: Swift red and black trees

+---

-# "Zooming out" or "zooming in"
+# Alternative: "Zooming out" or "zooming in"

 - Eliding data is good
     - especially when it can be recovered